ThurstonCounty/ENVS543/content/authors/rodney/_index.md

 user_groups:
 - Researchers
 date: 2004-08-25
+header:
+  caption: ""
+  image: "/headers/ces_office.png"
 ---

-Rodney Dyer's research interests include understanding how landscape configuration and alteration influence connectivity amongst native and introduced species.
+My research interests include understanding how landscape configuration and alteration influence connectivity amongst native and introduced species.
 This interest has led him develop expertise in theoretical and applied population & landscape genetics as well as developing novel methodologies and statistical tools necessary for understanding the spatial and ecological distribution of population genetic structure.